palmerlevey/arch-aur/README.md

 arch-aur
 ========

-Arch Linux PKG's, use at own risk.
+Simple Arch Linux PKG's; use at own risk.